 eisin (eimi) pres. "represent" - are.
 The sense of the verb to-be here is something like "represents", or "stands for", both terms being used in the bulk of translations.
 "Signifies", Bruce.

-diaqhkai (h) "covenants" - Predicate nominative.
+diaqhkai (h) "covenants" - [two] covenants, agreements with God.
+Predicate nominative.
 The two women represent two agreements between God and humanity, one represents the Sinai agreement.
 The primary function of the Mosaic law is to expose sin and thus enact the curse of divine judgment.
 By doing this, the Sinai covenant refers back to the Abrahamic covenant and the facilitation of the promise on the basis of the faithfulness of God appropriated through faith, apart from law.
-The law, of itself, only enslaves and thus submission to the law for blessing gives birth "to offspring destined for slavery", Cassirer.
-"Agreements with God."
+The law, of itself, only enslaves and thus submission to the law for God's promised blessings gives birth "to offspring destined for slavery", Cassirer.

-gennwsa (gennaw) pres. part. "bears [children]" - bringing forth, bearing.
+gennwsa (gennaw) pres. part. "bears children" - bringing forth, bearing [children to slavery, who is hagar].
 The participle is adjectival, attributive, limiting the "one from Mount Sinai".
 Possibly referring to Hagar, but more likely to the "one covenant" whose children end up as slaves, as do the children of Hagar.

+Paul makes the point that the slavery of Hagar and her children represents the slavery of Israel under the Sinai covenant encapsulated in the Law of Moses.
 The shorter reading, "Sinai is a mountain in Arabia and represents ....", REB, is not widely accepted.
-There are also textual variants regarding the opening of the verse, either a connective, "now, but, and" or a causal "for, because."
+There are also textual variants related to the opening of the verse, either a connective, "now, but, and" or a causal "for, because."

-estin "stands for" - is.
+estin "stands for" - [but/and hagar] is = represents [mount sinai in arabia].
 The literal translation "Hagar is Mount Sinai in Arabia", NRSV, makes no sense, so it is likely that the verb to-be again takes a meaning like "stands for, represents", as NIV, or better, "serves as a type".
-Paul is simply making the point that Hagar represents the Sinai covenant encapsulated in the Law of Moses, which agreement was made at Mount Sinai.
 "Corresponds", Bruce.

 th/ ..
-Ierousalhm dat. "to the [present] Jerusalem" - to the [now] Jerusalem.
+Ierousalhm dat. "to the [present] Jerusalem" - to the [now = present] jerusalem.
 Dative of direct object after the verb sun prefix verb "to correspond to."

 gar "for" - because.
 Causal.

-douleuei (douleuw) pres. "she is in slavery" - she is in bondage.
+douleuei (douleuw) pres. "she is in slavery" - she is in bondage, slavery.
 The subject is probably Jerusalem, although Hagar is possible.

 meta + gen. "with" - Expressing association / accompaniment.
 The present earthly Jerusalem and her children, that is, all who adhere to the law as the means of facilitating the Abrahamic promise - "life" = new life in Christ.

-authV gen. "her [children]" - The genitive is adjectival, relational.
+authV gen. "her [children]" - [the children] of her.
+The genitive is adjectival, relational.

 When it comes to Sarah, she represent God's eternal agreement, the promise of life, in all its fullness, as a gift of grace appropriated through faith, a promise even now realized in "the Jerusalem above" as believers gather with Christ in the heavenlies, Eph.1:20, 2:6.

-anw adv. "[the Jerusalem] that is above" - [the] above [Jerusalem].
+anw adv. "[the Jerusalem] that is above" - [the jerusalem] above [is free].
 The adverb is used here as an attributive adjective.
 Different descriptors are possible: "the heavenly Jerusalem", Barclay; "the Jerusalem on high", Moffatt; "Jerusalem in heaven", CEV.
 The crucial issue is to understand what this image represents.
-"The community of the new covenant", Bruce, certainly fits with the heavenly assembly image of the eschatological Zion, which image is dominant in both Jewish and Christian writings, although Paul steers clear of the obvious parallel, "the now Jerusalem" with the "Jerusalem to come."
+"The community of the new covenant", Bruce, certainly fits with the heavenly assembly image of the eschatological Zion, which image is dominant in both Jewish and Christian writings.
+Paul steers clear of the obvious parallel, "the now Jerusalem" with the "Jerusalem to come."

 hJtiV pro. "she" - Nominative subject of the verb to-be.
 The longer compound personal pronoun is again a feature of Pauline style.

-hJmwn gen. pro. "our [mother]" - The genitive is adjectival, relational.
+hJmwn gen. pro. "our [mother]" - [who is mother] of us.
+The genitive is adjectival, relational.
 The textual variant, "mother of us all", seeks to underline the inclusiveness of "our", the mother of all believers, but is probably not original.
 The simple "our" makes the point well enough.

 The quote, Isaiah 54:1, promises that Jerusalem, now desolate due to the Babylonian exile, will be restored and will outshine the old Jerusalem.
 The children of the free woman will exceed that of the slave.
 Ultimately, the children of faith will surpass the children of obedience.

-gar "for [it is written]" - because.
-Reason rather than cause, confirming the truth of v26, namely that believers, the children of grace, the heavenly Jerusalem, are the children of promise (Sarah's children), and that even now the heavenly Jerusalem is being realized and is outshining the present Jerusalem (the children of law).
+gar "for" - for [it has been written].
+More reason than cause, confirming the truth of v26, namely that believers, the children of grace, the heavenly Jerusalem, are the children of promise (Sarah's children), and that even now the heavenly Jerusalem is being realized and is outshining the present Jerusalem (the children of law).

-hJ ouk wdinousa (wdinw) pres. part. "you who were never in labor" - the one not suffering birth pains.
+hJ ouk wdinousa (wdinw) pres. part. "you who were never in labor" - [break forth and shout] the one not suffering birth pains.
 The participle serves as a substantive.

 oJti "because" - Here adverbial, introducing a causal clause.

-thV erhmou gen. adj. "[the children] of the desolate woman" - desolate, deserted.
+thV erhmou gen. adj. "[the children] of the desolate woman" - [may the children] of the desolate, deserted.
 The adjective serves as a substantive, while the genitive is ablative, source/origin,"the children born from the desolate woman", or adjectival, relational; "The deserted wife", REB.

 thV ecoushV (ecw) gen. pres. part. "of her who has [a husband]" - the one having [the husband].
 The participle serves as a substantive, the genitive being adjectival, relational.